FDA Center for Devices and Radiological Health: CDRH mission and vision

 The CDRH vision is that patients in the U.S. have access to high-quality, safe, and effective medical devices.
 CDRH works diligently to advance and interweave innovation and safety priorities to fulfill the mission of protecting and promoting public health.

 Strategic priorities

-In order to maintain and continuously improve the vision for high-quality safe and effective medical devices for all patients, CDRH regularly develops strategic priorities.
-The following were established for 2022 – 2025.
+In order to maintain and continuously improve the vision for safe and effective medical devices for patients, CDRH regularly develops strategic priorities.
+The following priorities were established for 2022 – 2025: